jonathanlie94/carousell-reddit-clone/README.md

  - A user can upvote or downvote a topic, submit a new topic, view a topic's details, or view the list of topics, paginated at 20 per page.
  - A topic contains a title and description, where title is required, but description is not.
 Vote will start at 0 for a new topic.
  - A topic cannot be edited or deleted by anyone, since there is no user authentication.
- - User can opt to view the app in another language (currently only supports English and Bahasa Indonesia).

 ----------
 ## Design decisions